jcroadmovie/deal-insights/README.md

 ## Setup

 1. Create a `.env` file with your `OPENAI_API_KEY` and optional `DATABASE_URL`.
+   You can also set `OPENAI_MODEL` to specify which OpenAI chat model to use (defaults to `gpt-3.5-turbo`).
 The backend automatically loads this file using `python-dotenv`.
 2. Install Python dependencies:
 ```bash
 pip install -r backend/requirements.txt